Build add-in for MS Office Excel , Word 2010 - 2000

 • Excel contains two different context menus named Cell.
 This fact breaks down the command bar development model because the only way to recognize two command bars is to compare their names.
 This isn't the only exception: use our Built-in Control Scanner to find a number of examples.
 In this case, the context menu component cannot distinguish context menus.
 Accordingly, it connects to the first context menu of the name specified by you.

-To add a custom item to a context menu in Office 2010, you use the ADXRibbonContextMenu component.
 Unlike its commandbar-based counterpart (ADXContextMenu), this component allows adding custom Ribbon controls to several context menus in the specified Ribbons.
 The screenshots below demonstrate component settings required for adding a control to the ExcelWorkbook Ribbon.
 To specify the context menus, to which the control will be added, you use the editor of the ContexMenuNames property of the component.

 Ribbon context menu properties